alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-does-this-c-sharp-method-promise.md

 Result<Customer> LoadCustomerResult(Guid id)
 ```

-The point is not that one shape is always right.
-The point is that expected failure should usually be visible somewhere: in the name, in the return type, or in documentation.
+I do not think one of those shapes is always right.
+I do think expected failure should usually be visible somewhere: in the name, in the return type, or in documentation.

 This is where Part 2 still matters. `Result<T>` is useful when expected failure should be visible to the caller.
-But the broader point is not "everything should become Result."
-The broader point is that failure behavior is part of the contract whether the signature admits it or not.
+More generally, failure behavior is part of the contract whether the signature admits it or not.

-## Ambient Inputs: The Invisible Parameter
+## Ambient Inputs: The Hidden Parameter

-This method looks deterministic:
+Here is a simpler example:

 ```csharp
 string FormatAmount(decimal amount)